CameronWhiteCS/SQMC/README.md

 # SQMC

-SQMC is an MMORPG plugin and framework designed for the CraftBukkit server and Bukkit API.
+SQMC is an MMORPG plugin and framework designed for the CraftBukkit using the Bukkit API.

 # Features